Efficient Ensemble for Multimodal Punctuation Restoration using Time-Delay Neural Network: Method

-As illustrated in Figure 1, EfficientPunct begins in two branches which separately process the audio signal $\mathbf{a}$ and transcription text $\mathbf{t}$.
-Their details are as follows.

-\subsection{Text encoder}
+\subsection{Text Encoder}

 First, the text sequence $\mathbf{t}$ is passed through the default WordPiece tokenizer used by BERT.
-Then, using a pre-trained BERT model which we have fine-tuned for predicting the four previously described punctuation classes, we obtain final hidden layer text embeddings
+Then, using a pre-trained BERT model which we have fine-tuned for predicting the four aforementioned punctuation classes, we obtain final hidden layer text embeddings

 $H_t$ is a matrix whose columns are $768$-dimensional vectors and represent embeddings of tokens.
 These text embeddings contain each token's context-aware information about grammar and linguistics.